The best way to bathe

 Many people think that soap and water are good for a child’s skin….but not for kids with eczema.
 When sudsy water from soap or shampoo comes into contact with the child’s skin, it dissolves and carries away the very oils the child needs to maintain moisture.

 Your child can bathe every day in a plain water bath as often or as long as you wish.
-Water alone does not worsen eczema, but the combination of soap and water is the culprit.
+Water alone does not worsen eczema, but the combination of soap and water will make eczema worse.

 Here are some visual reminders to minimize use of soap, control shampoo to keep off the body, and lastly to have a good time in a plain water bath.